Working with cast schedulingSmart scheduling from availability to call sheets! Sign up if you haven't already!

 Working with cast scheduling

 Dramatify offers cast scheduling from individual availability integrated with scene scheduling, visual overview and Day out of Days schedule to the daily cast schedule with cast calls, transport, makeup, wardrobe and rehearsals.
 Here is how it works!

 In this tutorial you will learn:

 - How cast availability integrates with scene scheduling.

 - How to use the cast schedule overview / Day out of Day (DooD) view

 - How to confirm a cast member’s booking in Dramatify

-- How the daily cast scheduling works and integrates with call sheets, time sheets, automatic catering lists and daily production reports.
+- How the daily cast scheduling works and integrates with the stylists’ schedule, call sheets, timesheets, automatic catering lists and daily production reports.

 Dramatify's three cast scheduling options